LarsBesselmann/WCA-EJA-GettingStarted/README.md

      <kbd>![](./images/media/ModResorts_Upgrade_AutomatedFixes1.png)</kbd>

-2. Click on Rebuild and refresh to check if the issues have been resolved.
+2. Once the fixes have been applied, click on **Rebuild and refresh** to check if the issues have been resolved.

      <kbd>![](./images/media/ModResorts_Upgrade_AutomatedFixes2.png)</kbd>